ZerothAngel/FtDScripts/missile/generalmissile.md

 aircraft.

-If not the case, change the last phase (closing phase) *Altitude* to 100 and *RelativeTo* to 3 to keep the appraoch altitude consistent.
+If not the case, change the last phase (closing phase) *Altitude* to 100 and *RelativeTo* to 3 to keep the approach altitude consistent.

     Config = {
        MinAltitude = 0,